commonsharp/SurvivalProject-Server/README.md

 Type /macro in-game to see those commands.

 The english ones are: /open, /title, /pw, /block, /friend, /search and /memo.

 There's also a command to change your character in mission training mode - /character [Character-name].
 The problem is that the strings.xml translation is a bit off so that macro isn't working.

 In order to fix that, go to images\strings.xml and change "Character" in line 4752 to "/character".
 This should fix the macro.

-Some of them are obsolete, so not all of them are working.

 # Chat commands
 **After executing most of the commands, a reconnect is required in order to see the changes.**